Ongoing 3

 Safety at Scale

-The larger Phase 3 population will provide greater sensitivity for detecting uncommon adverse events and will generate more robust data on hypoglycemia rates, pancreatic safety, thyroid safety, and other monitoring parameters.
+The larger Phase 3 population will provide greater sensitivity for detecting uncommon adverse events and will generate more robust data on hypoglycemia rates, pancreatic safety, thyroid safety, and other monitoring parameters in the diabetes population specifically.

 Timeline

-• Regulatory implications: TRIUMPH-2 data, combined with TRIUMPH-1, will form the basis for regulatory submission for the type 2 diabetes indication
+• Regulatory implications: TRIUMPH-2 data, combined with TRIUMPH-1, will form the basis for regulatory submission for the weight management indication in the T2D population

 Sources Used On This Page